- air conditioning

 If you're a landlord with vacation tenants who run up your electric bill...is it really their fault?

 "Insulation" is an important element of home performance, but it’s not the only piece of the puzzle.
 Even the best high-performance insulation can't do its job if the building envelope isn’t properly sealed, which is why it’s so important for every homeowner thinking about insulation to look at the one-two punch of insulation AND air sealing.

 Air sealing is the process of finding and filling cracks and gaps with specialized materials to ensure that your home’s building envelope is as tightly sealed as possible.
 Through a meticulous process, I tighten your home envelope and effectively reduce energy loss.

 The Benefits of Air Sealing

-When your home isn’t properly sealed and air is allowed to flow freely in and out, conditioning the home during the extreme months of the year can be futile.
+When your home isn’t properly sealed, and air flows freely in and out, conditioning the home during the extreme months of the year can be futile.
 Older homes are especially subject to the issue, as wear and tear over the years can increase the size of the holes and make the problem worse.
-Once you air seal your home, you will enjoy the following benefits:
+Once I air seal your home, you will enjoy the following benefits: